 Tips for Making Chocolate Peanut Butter Pretzel Bites

-- You can easily use margarine in place of the softened butter.
+- You can easily use margarine in place of the melted butter.

 - You do not need to include the mini chocolate chips in the filling.
 In fact, I usually make it without the mini chocolate chips because I think there’s enough chocolate in the coating (and I’m cheap!).

 - You can use coconut oil in place of the vegetable shortening when you’re making your chocolate coating.
-Do NOT use butter or magarine, though.
-They have water in them and it makes the chocolate clump up rather than becoming smooth.
+Do NOT use butter or margarine, though.
+They have water in them, and it makes the chocolate clump up rather than becoming smooth.

 - You can use other pretzel shapes if you want!
 Just make sure you choose a small pretzel that doesn’t have a lot of large openings for the filling to push through.

-- If you want to speed along the chocolate-setting process, line cookie sheets with wax paper.
-That way once you have a cookie sheet filled, you can pop it in the fridge to help the chocolate set faster.
-Once it’s set, remove the pretzel bites from the wax paper and store at room temperature.
+- Suppose you want to speed along the chocolate-setting process, line cookie sheets with wax paper.
+That way, once you have a cookie sheet filled, you can pop it in the fridge to help the chocolate set faster.
+Once it’s set, remove the pretzel bites from the wax paper and store them at room temperature.